TetrisTeam/Tetris/README.md

 Tetris
 ======

-__@NikolaDimitroff: We made the project at home so almost all of the code was uploaded from my GitHub account.__
+__@NikolaDimitroff: We made the project at home so almost all of the code was uploaded from a single GitHub account.__

 Course assignment for Introduction to Programming class @ FMI, SU.